Here are 3 tried and tested steps you can take to finding the right therapist for you. Welcome to the beginning of your healing journey!

 At Ayadi we promise to provide you with confidential, high-quality, and affordable mental healthcare at the comfort of your home.

-Speak to our specialized care guides for a free 50-minute consultation where they match you with a licensed therapist that suits your needs.
+Speak to our client care guides that will match you with a licensed therapist that suits your needs.

 Some people find digital therapy more convenient, try it, and it might be just right for you too.